matwoess/jsourceprofiler/docs/usage.md

 ### `--sources-directory`
 If the project-to-profile consists of two or more (linked) Java files, the sources directory has to be specified.
 This is done with the `-d` or `--sources-directory` option:

 ```shell
 profile -d src/main/java/ src/main/java/subfolder/Main.java
 ```

+This is necessary, because we cannot know all dependent and referenced source files at the source code instrumentation stage without help from the Java compiler.
 Using this option, all `.java` files inside `src/main/java/` will be parsed, instrumented and copied to the `.profiler/instrumented` directory.
 The relative folder-structure is replicated to ensure successful compilation (`javac` will throw an error if the package name and file paths mismatch).